Some factors that increase the risk of child neglect and abuse are poverty, drug and alcohol abuse, mental health disorders, and single parenthood.

 Some children who have been sexually abused are given drugs to prevent sexually transmitted diseases, sometimes including HIV infection.
 Children who are suspected of being abused need immediate support.
 Sexually abused children, even those who appear unaffected initially, are referred to a mental health care practitioner because long-lasting problems are common.
 Long-term psychologic counseling is often needed.
 Doctors refer children with other types of abuse for counseling if behavioral or emotional problems develop.

 Reported cases of child abuse are screened for the need for further investigation.
 Reported cases that require further investigation are investigated by representatives of the local Child Protective Services agency, who determine the facts and make recommendations.
 Agency representatives may recommend social services (for the child and family members), temporary hospitalization for protection, temporary placement with relatives, or temporary foster care.
-Doctors and social workers help the representatives from the Child Protective Services agency decide what to do based on the immediate medical needs of the child, the severity of the injuries, and the likelihood of further neglect or abuse.
+Doctors, social workers, and the representatives from the Child Protective Services agency decide what to do based on the immediate medical needs of the child, the severity of the injuries, and the likelihood of further neglect or abuse.

 The ultimate goal of Child Protective Services is to return children to a safe, healthy family environment.
 Depending on the nature of the abuse and other factors, children may go home with their family members or may be removed from their home and placed with relatives or in foster care situations where caretakers are capable of protecting the child from further abuse.
 This placement is often temporary, for example, until the parents obtain housing or employment or until regular home visits by a social worker are established.
 Unfortunately, recurrences of neglect and/or abuse are common.
 In severe cases of neglect or abuse, long-term removal may be considered or the parents' rights may be permanently terminated.
 In such cases, the child remains in foster care until the child is adopted or becomes an adult.